Automattic/happychat-client/docs/API.md

 Every option is an object that needs to have the `value` and `label` props.
 Values within a menu need to be unique; the labels will be shown in the UI.
 Both need to be strings.

-Every option can also have an optional boolean `canChat` property (will be true if none is passed).
+In addition to these, an option may declare two more optional properties:

+* `canChat` - boolean, true by default.
 If `canChat` is set to false, Happychat won't let to start a chat session when this option is selected.
+* `description`  - text, blank by default.
+If `description` is present, a message will be shown alongside the component.

 For example:

-		{ 'value': 'themes', 'label': 'Themes', 'canChat': false }
+		{ 'value': 'themes', 'label': 'Themes', 'canChat': false, description: 'There is no chat available for Themes.' }

-dwhen this option is selected chat won't be offered.
+when this option is selected chat won't be offered, and a description message will be shown.

 **secondaryOptions**

-In addition to the `value`, `label`, and `canChat` properties, the options in this section can define a `primary` option.
+In addition to the `value`, `label`, `canChat`, and `description` properties, the options in this section can define a `primary` option.

 `primary` is an array that contains values of the options present in the `primaryOptions` section.
 When the selected primary option is any of the items from this array, the secondary option will be rendered - otherwise it won't be shown.
 If the option doesn't have a primary property, it'll be always rendered.